MikroElektronika/mikrosdk_click_v2/clicks/expand2/DETAILS.md

 ## Examples Description

-> This application enables use of the expand 2 click.
+> This application demonstrates the use of the Expand 2 click board.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initialization driver enable's - I2C and GPIO, reset Expand 2 click, set PORTA to be output, set PORTB to be input.
+> Initializes the driver and logger, and then sets the click default configuration: PORTA as output, PORTB as input with pull-ups on all pins.

 ```c